tanweijie123/tp/docs/UserGuide.md

 ---

 ## 3.2 Client-related Keywords

-All client-related keywords are described in this section.
+We will describe client-related keywords in this section.
+Before that, let's define what we mean by a client.

+#### Clients

+Someone who is interested in your fitness training services

 All of the commands here will interact with the Client List which is located at the [left of the UI](#2-ui-orientation).

 <center><img src="images/ClientPanel.png" alt="client_panel" width="250" height="400" />
 <br/>Figure 6 - Sample of Client List</center>